 Sustainable Holiday Gift Wrapping

 We are conditioned in our daily lives to be wasteful - from the plastic we throw away, food we don't eat and the useful materials we simply don't use.
-One of the intentions I want to set for 2018 is to be more sustainably minded - To be attentive to what I use daily (whether that is clothing, food or other materials) and how to improve on what can be recycled or reused.
-Because once you start paying attention to sustainability in one area of your life, you start seeing it in every aspect of the day - especially things thrown away and others that are piling up in rooms around the house.
-All in all, the more intentional sustainability I put towards my wardrobe, the more I want to focus on other areas to better the life time of all goods.
+One of the intentions we can always work towards is to be more sustainably minded - To be attentive to what is used daily in our lives (whether that is clothing, food or other materials) and how to improve on what can be recycled or reused.
+Because once you start focusing on sustainability in one area of your life, you start seeing it in every aspect - especially the items that get thrown away and others that are piling up in rooms around the house.
+All in all, the more intentional sustainability we put towards our wardrobe, the more we can focus on bettering the life time of all goods.

-But I don't think this intention has to wait until 2018 to begin - so one of the ways I am practicing sustainability is gift wrapping for the holiday season.
-Although the holiday seasons are a time of giving and inevitably consuming, we can each do our part in being sustainable in the way we buy for others, ourselves and the materials we use.
+This holiday season, one of the ways we can focus on practicing sustainability is gift wrapping for the holiday season.
+And although the holiday seasons are a time of giving and inevitably consuming, we can each do our part in being sustainable in the way we buy for others, ourselves and the materials we use.

 Here are some ways to practice sustainability for holiday gift wrapping.

 Reuse old bags - Keeping those brown bags from the grocery store or clothing bags you get after a purchase at pretty much any retailer can be a perfect way to be sustainable.
 Saving these bags comes in handy when recycling through gifts, travel and even bagged lunches.
 If you haven't been saving these in a place around the home, I definitely recommend doing it!
 They come in handy!